Global French Studies at Hope College

 The picture is of Athina and her mother Dr. Isabelle Alvarez at the 2013 Celebration of Student Research where Athina presented three research projects in French, Art, and Mellon Scholar Studies.

-FRENCH IS A GLOBAL LANGUAGE, SPOKEN ON FOUR CONTINENTS / REGIONS OF THE WORLD (EUROPE, AFRICA, ASIA, MIDDLE EAST).
+FRENCH IS A GLOBAL LANGUAGE, SPOKEN ON FIVE CONTINENTS / REGIONS OF THE WORLD (EUROPE, AFRICA, ASIA, MIDDLE EAST, AND NORTH AMERICA).

 FRENCH RANKED SECOND MOST IMPORTANT LANGUAGE FOR BUSINESS ACCORDING TO BLOOMBERG RANKINS: